 What are companies required to do?

-If an organization handles CUI, the first order of business is to find where it resides in their information systems and identify how it is handled.
-The easiest way for companies to simplify this process is to limit where CUI is located on the information system through network segregation.
-Limiting the location of CUI on your information system allows your organization to simplify the process and requires less stringent policies on the entire system.
+If an organization handles CUI, which your contracting officer is supposed to tell you, the first order of business is to find where it resides in their information systems and identify how it is handled.
+Network segregation simplifies this process by limiting where CUI is located on your network.
+This requires less stringent policies on the entire system.